bjladner/bjladner/README.md

 - 👋 Hi, I’m Brian
 - 👀 I’m interested in electronics, programming, IOT, and self-hosting.
 - 🌱 I’m currently learning python apps using Flask and Django.
+- I have also started working on Node.js web development
+- My larger projects have been moved to my ProgrammingAway organization
 - 📫 You can reach me by email at github@theladners.com

 <!---